AdamRaz/fend-project-memory-game/README.md

 # Memory Game Project

+A card matching web game

+## How to run/play
 **see the live page at this github pages link:** https://adamraz.github.io/fend-project-memory-game/

+OR clone the project with `git clone <insert url here>` and open the index.html file in your browser

 ## Game description
 Match the cards!